The Lobby Code

 The "I hit a spinning car and got penalized" problem

-What Forza Motorsport actually enforces
+What FRR enforces

-What our lobby has to enforce on its own
+What the lobby has to enforce

 • Dive-bomb judgments